-The Stop Motion function of the Importer allows you to create animated films by stitching together frames grabbed from a live video source, such as an analog video camera or webcam.
-The result of your Stop Motion import will be either a movie at 8 or 12 frames per second, the collection of still images you grabbed, or both, depending on Mode panel settings.
+The Stop Motion function of the Studio Importer lets you create animated films by stitching together frames grabbed from a live source, such as a video camera, webcam or DSLR.
+The result of your Stop Motion import will be a collection of captured images, and a project file created from the images.

-To prepare for Stop Motion import, make sure the source device is switched on, then select it by name under the Stop Motion heading in the Import From panel of the Importer.
-(See "The Import From panel" on page 294.)

-Before starting the capture, make sure that your destination folder, options and file name are set up in the other panels the way you want them.
-For more information, see "Importer panels" on page 294.
+To prepare for Stop Motion import, make sure the camera is switched on and connected to your computer, then select it by name under the Stop Motion heading in the Import from panel of the Studio Importer.
+(See "The Import From panel" on page 298.)
+Before starting to capture, make sure that your destination folder, options and file name are set up in the other panels the way you want them.

 If your source equipment is functioning correctly, you should have a live preview in the central area of the Importer window.
-Click the full-screen button at the right-hand end of the transport bar to preview on the full monitor screen.

-When you are ready to capture an image, click the Capture Frame button.
+When you are ready to capture an image, you can click the Capture Frame button.
 A thumbnail of the grabbed frame is added to the Image Tray at the bottom of the window.
-For more information, see "Using the Image Tray" on page 335.
-Since this is a stop motion sequence, after each image is grabbed you will generally make small changes to the scene you are shooting in order to create the illusion of motion from frame to frame.
+Since this is a stop motion sequence, after each image is captured you will generally make small changes to the scene you are shooting in order to create the illusion of motion from frame to frame